pakizarashid/thesis/README.md

 | Baseline | 0.4246 | 2.2107 |
 | Stage 2 (canonical) | 0.4448 | 2.1913 |

-No disruption effect on LibriTTS either, ruling out dataset domain as an alternative explanation and strengthening the  **mechanism mismatch** — these all train *shared* weights via Adam to produce one embedder that must generalize across every utterance, unlike SafeSpeech's real mechanism (per-utterance PGD, no shared weights).
+No disruption effect on LibriTTS either, ruling out dataset domain as an alternative explanation and strengthening the  **mechanism mismatch** — these all train *shared* weights via Adam to produce one embedder that must generalize across every utterance, unlike SafeSpeech's real mechanism (a per-utterance, epsilon-bounded sign-gradient perturbation — the PGD family algorithmically, though not SafeSpeech's own term for it — with no shared weights).
 Full detail in `STAGE2_WRITEUP.md`.

 ### 3. The PGD hybrid — headline positive result